bazel-contrib/SIG-rules-authors/go-tutorial.md

 files load those rules and use one of the definitions in the rules.

-The same kind of object graph is used for external dependencies.
+The same kind of dependency graph is used for external dependencies.
 The `WORKSPACE` file includes the definition for Gazelle (http_archive) and an import for the `deps.bzl` file.
 The `deps.bzl` file includes load definitions for the Gazelle "go_repository" rule.
 The go_repository rules define various external go dependencies that are then vendored.
 One of those dependencies is cobra, which is used